Melanoma Facts and Types

 More than 10,000 melanoma patients –– among the most of any program in the world –– are evaluated here each year.
-Caring for this large and diverse patient population has helped us develop an outstanding team of melanoma specialists with wide-ranging expertise in treating all types of melanoma.
+Caring for this large and diverse patient population has helped us develop an outstanding team of melanoma specialists with wide-ranging expertise and experience in treating all types of melanoma.

 Comprehensive, Specialized Care